olmozavala/2D_OpenCL_SDF/README.md

     sudo apt-get install premake4 libfreeimage3 libfreeimage-dev

+First you need to compile the OZlib library to build the shared libs.
+This can be done manually by running the OZlib/compile.sh script or directly using the compile.sh script in the root folder of this repo.

+    sh ozlib_compile.sh

 Verify that the path of OPENCL in the 'premake4.lua' file corresponds to the location of your opencl installation.
 In my case it is set to '/usr/local/cuda'.